Robotics: Passive dynamics

 Perhaps the most promising approach uses passive dynamics where the momentum of swinging limbs is used for greater efficiency.
 It has been shown that totally unpowered humanoid mechanisms can walk down a gentle slope, using only gravity to propel themselves.
 Using this technique, a robot need only supply a small amount of motor power to walk along a flat surface or a little more to walk up a hill.
 This technique promises to make walking robots at least ten times more efficient than ZMP walkers, like ASIMO.

-Other methods of locomotion

 Flying

 A modern passenger airliner is essentially a flying robot, with two humans to manage it.
 The autopilot can control the plane for each stage of the journey, including takeoff, normal flight, and even landing.
 Other flying robots are uninhabited and are known as unmanned aerial vehicles (UAVs).
 They can be smaller and lighter without a human pilot on board, and fly into dangerous territory for military surveillance missions.
 Some can even fire on targets under command.
 UAVs are also being developed which can fire on targets automatically, without the need for a command from a human.
 Other flying robots include cruise missiles, the Entomopter, and the Epson micro helicopter robot.
 Robots such as the Air Penguin, Air Ray, and Air Jelly have lighter-than-air bodies, are propelled by paddles, and are guided by sonar.